Team Malaysia (esports)

 Team Malaysia was a professional Dota 2 team based in Kuala Lumpur, Malaysia.

 Background

-Team Malaysia was one of the best professional Dota 2 teams in Southeast Asia, establishing dominance in the region from their formation, and in May 2015, ranked as the world's 8th best and Southeast-Asia's best team, with an all time win rate of 82%.
+Team Malaysia was one of the best professional Dota 2 teams in Southeast Asia, establishing dominance in the region from their formation, and in May 2015, ranked as the world's 8th best and Southeast Asia's best team, with an all time win rate of 82%.

-Team Malaysia's final member lineup consists of 4 out of the 5 members that represented Orange eSports in The International 2013 tournament, where they notably achieved third place and won $287,441 of winnings, the highest ever for a Southeast Asian team.
+Team Malaysia's final member lineup consists of 4 out of the 5 members that represented Orange eSports in The International 2013 tournament, where they achieved third place and won $287,441 of winnings, the highest ever for a Southeast Asian team.